natiassefa/KicksBoard/README.md

 # KicksBoard
-A simplistic solution for organizing and keeping track of reselling sneakers
+A simplistic organization solution for sneaker resellers